zowe/zowe.github.io/download.md

 <p><img src="assets/img/major_releases.png" width="90%" /></p>
 <p><b>Version timeframe, Active , Maintenance</b></p>
 <ul>
 <li>Zowe is released on regular schedule.
-Major version every two years.
-Minor versions on a schedule published in <a href="https://github.com/zowe/community/blob/master/Project%20Management/Schedule/Zowe%20PI%20%26%20Sprint%20Cadence.md">Community repository.</a></li>
+A major version is released every two years and minor versions on a schedule published in the <a href="https://github.com/zowe/community/blob/master/Project%20Management/Schedule/Zowe%20PI%20%26%20Sprint%20Cadence.md">Zowe Community GitHub repository</a>.</li>
 <li>The Zowe community provides three types of releases:
   <ul>
     <li style="list-style-type: disc">Maintenance - This release receives only security patches and fixes for the critical bugs.
 It's suitable for environment that prefers stability to new features.</li>
-    <li style="list-style-type: disc">Active - This release receives updates regularly according to the schedule, and it is for the users that are willing to invest a bit more time into upgrades to get the latest features.</li>
+    <li style="list-style-type: disc">Active - This release receives updates regularly according to the schedule.
+It is suitable for users who are willing to invest a bit more time into upgrades to get the latest features.</li>
     <li style="list-style-type: disc">Nightly - The Zowe publishes bleeding edge state of the project on the nightly basis.
 There are no guarantees around the stability of the build.</li>
   </ul>
 </li>
-<li>Every major version will be for two years in the Active phase and then in the Maintenance phase for another two and half year.
-This brings to you the possibility to use only major versions in the maintenance mode</li>
+<li>Every major version will be in the Active phase for two years and then transition into the Maintenance phase for another two and half year.
+This brings to you the possibility to use only major versions in the maintenance mode.</li>
 <li>The combination of <b>Active</b> and <b>Maintenance</b> release provides two guarantees:
   <ul>
     <li style="list-style-type: disc">Critical defects will be fixed.
 The criteria for what constitutes a critical defect is covered in <a href="{{ site.lts_url }}">Release Process</a>.</li>